Mr Stephen Guy BMedSci(Hons), MBBS, MRCS(Eng), DipSEM(UK & I), FRCS (Tr & Orth)

 Mr Guy studied at the University of Newcastle upon Tyne undertaking an extra research degree and being voted into the position of President of Newcastle Medical Society.
 He then studied in both the North East and Yorkshire, receiving a national award from the Royal College of Surgeons of England for surgical training.
 He tailored his training to work closely with skilled, experienced knee surgeons during higher surgical training.
 He polished off his education with two prestigious knee fellowships working initially for Mr London in Harrogate and finishing with a further year with Mr Sutton and Mr Brown in Sheffield.
 He also complimented his training with a diploma in Sports & Exercise Medicine.

 He has always been a keen sportsman being captain of his first XV and representing Yorkshire at rugby union.
-He still is passionate about sports and manages to play the occasional veterans game of rugby, run half marathons and play 5-a-side football when not spending time with his wife and 3 children.
+He still is passionate about sports and manages to play veterans rugby, cycle, run half marathons (weekly!), play 5-a-side football, tennis, participate in cross-fit and do some pilates when not spending time with his (understanding) wife, 3 children and his beloved pointer!

 Dr Jonathan Power MBChB MSc(SEM) MRCGP, FFSEM DipSEM(UK& I)